Tulare County, California: Flora

 Tulare County is rich in native plant species due in part to a diversity in habitats, including creeks, rivers, hills, and mountains.
 Native plants include incense cedar (Calocedrus decurrens), valley oak (Quercus lobata), California bay (Umbellularia californica), manzanita (Arctostaphylos manzanita), Salvia spathacea, mountain mahogany (Cercocarpus betuloides), milkweed (Asclepias speciosa), Epilobium cleistogamum, monkeyflower (Mimulus), Penstemon, California melic (Melica californica), and deer grass (Muhlenbergia rigens).

 Government and policing

 Administration

 Tulare County is a general law county under the California Constitution.
 That is, it does not have a county charter.
 The county is governed by a five-member Board of Supervisors.
 Supervisors are elected by districts for four-year terms.
 There are no term limits in effect.
-The Chairman and Vice-Chairman are elected annually by the Board of Supervisors from among its members.
+The chairman and vice-chairman are elected annually by the Board of Supervisors from among its members.

 Sheriff

-The Tulare County Sheriff provides court protection, county jail operation, patrol and detective functions in the unincorporated areas of the county.
-Incorporated towns have municipal police departments or contract with the Sheriff for their police operations.
+The Tulare County Sheriff’s Office provides court protection, county jail operation, patrol and detective functions in the unincorporated areas of the county.
+Incorporated cities have municipal police departments or contract with the Sheriff’s Office for their police operations.